-Ammonia is a natural refrigerant.
-It has zero ODP and zero GWP.
-In combination with its efficiency, it is one of the most environmentally friendly refrigerants.
+Ammonia is a natural refrigerant with ODP and GWP scores of zero, making it one of the most environmentally friendly refrigerants available.

-Ammonia is compatible with all common materials except copper and brass.
-This means that only welded steel pipes can be used.
-Furthermore, it is necessary to use either semi hermetic compressors or hermetic compressors with special motor coatings or aluminium motor wires.
+Because ammonia is incompatible with copper and brass, only welded steel pipes can be used in ammonia systems.
+This also means that it is necessary to use either semi-hermetic compressors or fully hermetic compressors with special motor coatings or aluminium motor wires.

-Ammonia is not miscible with common oils.
-In addition, ammonia is lighter than oil, which makes oil return systems fairly simple.
+While ammonia is not miscible with common oils, ammonia is lighter than oil, making oil return systems fairly simple.

-Ammonia is an inexpensive and abundantly available refrigerant.
-Ammonia installations, however, tend to be relatively expensive due to the requirement for steel tubing, semi hermetic compressors, and the installation of a number of safety devices, such as gas detectors.
+Ammonia is both inexpensive and abundantly available as a refrigerant.
+Ammonia system installations, however, tend to be more expensive than standard systems due to needing steel tubing, semi hermetic compressors, and additional safety devices, such as gas detectors.

 These applications are high capacity charges however, there are on-going efforts to develop low-charge ammonia systems in order to take further advantage of the beneficial thermodynamic and environmental properties of ammonia.
 Some of the efforts undertaken by Danfoss and research partners are to develop low-charge systems with new, advanced control algorithms, further development of ammonia-optimized heat exchangers, DX systems and new cascade systems with CO2.

 With its low ODP and GWP ratings, there are no plans to phase out ammonia as a refrigerant, making it a solid investment in the future.

 Sour cream recipe succeeds with ICF Flexline™